 Becoming a citizen of a democracy equals having a constructive say in all the major decisions of the administration of democracy.
-And as it is widely known, immigration services NYC has been running voraciously for a long time as immigrants have been an integral part of the culture and economy of New York.
+As it is widely known, immigration services NYC have been running voraciously for a long time as immigrants have been an integral part of the culture and economy of New York.

 Since the late 20th century, immigration in New York City has nourished the city’s economic status; thus, it goes without saying the future of New York will be interlaced with each other.
 Therefore, it is high time when they are involved in the nuances of the authorities, such as voting rights.

-On December 9, 2021, a bill had been passed approving voting rights of noncitizens or often referred to as immigrants, in municipal elections.
-And although it has stirred a plethora of scornful remarks and sharp criticisms from the opponent right-wing nationals, it has been a major development in the immigration arc of New York.
+On December 9, 2021, a bill had been passed approving the voting rights of noncitizens, often referred to as immigrants, in municipal elections.
+Although it has stirred a plethora of scornful remarks and sharp criticisms from the opponent right-wing nationals, it has been a major development in the immigration arc of New York.

-- The immigrant-friendly Bill potentially embodies the allowance of the right of immigrants in New York to vote in municipal elections: to cast ballots and directly share their opinion for Mayor, Borough presidents, City Council, public advocate, comptroller.
+- The immigrant-friendly Bill potentially embodies the allowance of New York immigrants‘ right to vote in municipal elections: to cast ballots and directly share their opinion for the Mayor, Borough presidents, City Council, public advocate, and comptroller.
 But it is not extended to state and federal elections.

-- The voting rights apply to 800,000 citizens who have inhabited and worked in the city for a least 30 days, including permanent residents who are legally entitled, have working documents, and the ” Dreamers ” of the United States.
+- The voting rights apply to 800,000 citizens who have inhabited and worked in the city for at least 30 days, including permanent residents who are legally entitled, have working documents, and are the ” Dreamers ” of the United States.

 The Bill was passed in a city council of 33-14 majority.
 It had given rise to the war of words, a sentimental set of circumstances with a roundabout of conjuring up early immigrant histories associated with ancestors and conflicting debates, especially regarding the 30-day specification in the Bill.